 C. Comparison of 2019 & 2020 BEBR Population Estimates

-A spreadsheet and cover memo comparing the 2019 and 2020 population estimates provided by the University of Florida Bureau of Economic and Business Research (BEBR) for the Central Florida region is enclosed for information purposes.
+A spreadsheet and cover memo comparing the 2019 and 2020 population estimates provided by the University of Florida Bureau of Economic and Business Research (BEBR) for the Central Florida region is enclosed.

 D. MetroPlan Orlando Board Highlights